 XRF test results are science-based, accurate, and replicable [this is not “woo”]

 This is the test result for the florets on the mirror (the decorative floral elements at each cross-section of the mirror).
 The main metal components also tested positive for Lead above levels considered to be safe for use by children.

 - Lead (Pb): 95,200 +/- 900 ppm

 - Bromine (Br): non-detect

 Note: Cadmium is a known carcinogen (considered toxic to children at levels above 40 ppm) and Lead is considered toxic to children at 90 ppm and up “in items intended for use by children” (which this mirror is not, and – as such – this is not regulated in this way, and thus is not considered illegal in any way, shape, or form.)

-And again – this is a BEST SELLER on their website — AND it is NOT CHEAP [it is nearly $600]!
-Below is a screenshot showing this mirror on the Pottery Barn site THIS week – with a “BESTSELLER” banner flag – and the $599.00 price tag.
+And again — this is a BEST SELLER on their website.
+PLUS, it is NOT CHEAP (selling at nearly $600)!
+Below is a screenshot showing this mirror on the Pottery Barn site THIS week — with a “BESTSELLER” banner flag — and the $599.00 price tag.

-As always, thank you for reading my posts.
+As always, thank you for reading these articles.
 Please let me know if you have any questions.
-I am on the road helping families and will likely update this post with more information later today on my flight.
+I am on the road helping families and will likely update this piece with more information later today on my flight.